ibm-cloud-docs/activity-tracker/atracker/atracker-cli.md

 The {{site.data.keyword.cloud}} command-line interface (CLI) provides extra capabilities for service offerings.
 This information describes how you can use the CLI to interact with {{site.data.keyword.atracker_full}} event routing.
 {: shortdesc}

-This information applies only if you use the {{site.data.keyword.atracker_full}} event routing.
+This information applies only if you use {{site.data.keyword.atracker_full}} event routing.
 {: important}

 ## Prerequisites